-In Action: Taking New Jersey's Action Plan to Stakeholders and the General Public representing a spectrum of agencies, watershed associations, planning councils, conservation organizations, and sportsmen's groups and foundations, who engaged in lively discussion on nine key conservation topics.
+The stakeholders who served on the Partnership Team remain active in carrying out the action plan's recommendations.
+Groups as diverse as The Nature Conrepresenting a spectrum of agencies, watershed associations, planning councils, conservation organizations, and sportsmen's groups and foundations, who engaged in lively discussion on nine key conservation topics.
 Their comments provided invaluable guidance to shaping the final wildlife action plan.